mongodb-labs/drivers-evergreen-tools/.evergreen/atlas/README.md

 The scripts in this folder are used to setup and teardown Atlas clusters.

-## Prerequisities
+## Prerequisites

 See [Secrets Handling](../secrets_handling/README.md) for details on how to access the secrets from the `drivers/atlas` vault.

 ## Usage

 It is recommended that you use the cluster's task group to ensure the cluster is shut down properly.
 Note that we have to pass "task_id" and "execution" to ensure unique cluster name, and the `LAMBDA_STACK_NAME`.
 An example task group running on a Linux EVG host might look like: